compsci-adl/git-gud/README.md

 - Revert: Run `git revert <second-commit-hash>` to create a new commit that undoes that change
 - Check the commit history with `git log`

+## Task 8: Stars
+- Go to the CS Club GitHub Organisation https://github.com/compsci-adl
+- Find some projects you like
+- Click the ⭐ button at the top-right of the repository page